-The practice of surgery in the UK is rightfully highly regulated and the use of ‘two-for-one’ deals and other similar offers are banned.
+The practice of plastic surgery in the UK is rightfully highly regulated, and the use of ‘two-for-one’ deals and other similar offers is banned.
 Some surgeons may offer a lower price on your surgical procedure in return for you posting your experience or photos on social media.
 At Centre for Surgery, we think this is a huge red flag which should be avoided in all cases.
-This practice should be viewed as a potential warning signal that putting your safety first and striving to get the best result for you is not the top priority for your surgeon who is placing greater value on increasing his or her popularity and having a large social media following.
+This practice should be viewed as a warning sign that putting your safety first and striving to get the best result for you is not the top priority for your surgeon, who is placing greater value on increasing his or her popularity and having a large social media following.

-Who do you meet at your cosmetic surgery consultation?
+Who will you meet at your cosmetic surgery consultation?

-All patients should be very clear that not seeing your surgeon at your consultation should be seen as a very worrying feature.
-At Centre for Surgery, you will always meet with your surgeon to carry out your procedure and they are assisted by your patient care coordinator.
-Other practices may book you in to see only a patient care coordinator and in our view, this is not an ethical practice where you may only ever meet your surgeon for the first time on the day of your surgery.
+All patients should be clear that not seeing their surgeon at the consultation should be seen as a very worrying feature.
+At Centre for Surgery, you will always meet with your surgeon to carry out your procedure, and they are assisted by your patient care coordinator.
+Other practices may book you in to see only a patient care coordinator, and in our view, this is not an ethical practice where you may only ever meet your surgeon for the first time on the day of your surgery.

-We are proud to offer cosmetic surgery consultations at Centre for Surgery free of charge so that you have full freedom on asking all the questions you need to get a full and complete understanding of a potential surgery before making any financial commitment.
-We believe that patients should never feel under any pressure to make a decision before they are anything less than 100% ready and that you know what to expect from the surgery that you are interested in having.
+We are proud to offer in-depth cosmetic surgery consultations at Centre for Surgery so that you have complete freedom to ask all the questions you need to get a full and complete understanding of a potential surgery before making any financial commitment.
+We believe that patients should never feel under any pressure to decide before they are anything less than 100% ready and that they know what to expect from the surgery that they are interested in having.